ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ## Simple Summary

-CAIP-25 defines an authentication procedure for a chain agnostic provider to authenticate a session
+CAIP-25 defines an handshake procedure for a chain agnostic provider to interface with a wallet

 ## Abstract